 But for now, keep eating what you wrote above and encourage him to do so.
 It’s going to be difficult with the holidays coming, but January is not that far off and it’s all for a better health.

-• As long as the scans show you a normal liver, then you probably don’t have a fatty liver 🙂 It’s best to seek a second opinion just to make sure, and see what has to be done with those blood test results.
+As long as the scans show you a normal liver, then you probably don’t have a fatty liver 🙂 It’s best to seek a second opinion just to be sure, and see what has to be done with those blood test results.

 I will be glad to receive a bit of your knowledge, thank you in advance.

-• I wouldn’t really say unlimited quantities for fruits either… if somebody decides to eat 4-5 kilograms of bananas per day, that would probably be bad…
+I wouldn’t really say unlimited quantities for fruits either… if somebody decides to eat 4-5 kilograms of bananas per day, that would be bad…

-While I still believe that they are healthier than sugar, you should still pay attention to the quantity consumed.
+Regarding dates, this is a difficult question to answer.
+First of all, when using them, make sure that you are getting dates with no added sugars or preservatives.
+Second of all, they are indeed extremely sweet.
+While I still believe that they are healthier than sugar, you should pay attention to the quantity consumed.
 If you really can’t cut sugar out completely, you can try sweetening your foods with dates, but do use less than you would normally do.
 Even though you might find it a bit difficult at first, you will get used to the new taste and find it extremely enjoyable after a while.

 The dates that I use are without any preservatives and aren’t dried.
 There no need for long term preservation for the domestic market, and also sugar in them preserves them naturally.
 But the old ones, what is been in the warehouse or on the shelve for too much time often got dried by themselves, so I will stay away from old packages and eat them sparingly.